 Inground pool deck prices have gone up over 30% in the last two years.
 Get the lastest prices and find out how much inground pool decks cost.

-If you’re wondering how much an inground pool deck costs in 2021, you’re not alone.
-The prices for labor and materials have gone up over 30% in recent years so costs are not the same as they were just a few short years ago.
-Above ground pool deck prices have also gone up so both markets are seeing increased prices due to the surge in demand.
+You’re not alone in wondering how much an inground pool deck will cost in 2021.
+Labor and material prices have risen by more than 30% in recent years, so costs are no longer what they were just a few years ago.
+The prices of above ground pool deck have also risen, indicating that both markets are experiencing price increases as a result of the increased demand.

-Pavers are the most cost-effective alternative, with prices ranging from $3 to $7 per square foot before labor.
-They are prefabricated blocks that may be trimmed to size and installed in your home.
+Pavers are the cheapest option, with prices ranging from $3 to $7 per square foot before labor.
+They are ready-made blocks that can be cut to size and installed in your home.

-Pavers are less expensive to install than poured concrete, which costs between $6 and $15 per square foot.
-However, they are more difficult to personalize and will not survive as long (or keep weeds at bay) as more custom poured and stamped options that fit the exact form, size, and seamless effect you desire.
+Installing pavers is less expensive than pouring concrete, which costs between $6 and $15 per square foot.
+They are, however, harder to customize and won’t last as long (or keep away weeds) as more custom poured and stamped choices that fit the exact size, form, and seamless effect you want.

-A customized variant of poured concrete, stamped or textured concrete costs between $12 and $20 per square foot, including labor.
-The builder will stamp the poured stuff to look like stones, bricks, or a variety of other materials while it is still wet.
-The more color and design options you have, the more expensive the project will be.
+A customized poured concrete variant, textured or stamped concrete, costs between $12 and $20 per square foot, which include labor.
+While the poured material is still wet, the contractor will stamp it to look like bricks, stones, or an array of other materials.
+The more design and color options you have, the higher the cost of the project.

-Without installation, precast decking costs $5 to $12 per square foot.
-Think of it as a cross between pavers and poured concrete.
-Fresh materials will be poured and cured into an existing mold by the builder.
-This creates a more sturdy structure than pavers, but it also limits the customization options available compared to custom-poured patios.
+Precast decking will cost $5 to $12 per square foot without installation.
+Consider it a hybrid of poured concrete and.
+The builder will pour and cure new materials into an existing mold.
+This results in a more durable structure than pavers, but it also limits customization options in contrast to custom-poured patios.

-Installed brick decks cost between $20 and $35 per square foot.
-They may not be the ideal choice for around a pool because they can grow moss if exposed to wetness.
-On warmer days, they can also be uncomfortable on your feet.
+Brick decks cost between $20 and $35 per square foot to install.
+They might not be the best option for around a swimming pool as they can grow moss when wet.
+In addition, they can be uncomfortable on your feet on hotter days.

-Rubber pool deck surfaces are also an option.
-A rubber pool deck can cost anything from $9 to $20 per square foot, not counting labor.
-They provide a more pleasant and forgiving surface than the other materials mentioned previously.
+Rubber pool decking is another option.
+A rubber pool deck costs anywhere between $9 and $20 per square foot, not including labor.
+They offer a more enjoyable and forgiving surface than the previously mentioned materials.

-If your pool contractor has to remove old coping, expect to add $300 to $1,000 to your project budget.
-The cost is determined by the type of material used and the size of the room.
+Expect to add $300 to $1,000 to your project budget if your pool builder needs to remove old coping.
+The cost is determined by the material used as well as the room’s size.